afearbm/new-relic-plugins/configuration-variants/readme.md

 ----

 ##"Invalid" Configuration
-- "send_to_plugin"  is not a boolean or a hash, is a hash with non-boolean values
+- `send_to_plugin`  is not a boolean or a hash, is a hash with non-boolean values
-- "send_to_insights" is not a boolean or a hash, is a hash with non-boolean values
+- `send_to_insights` is not a boolean or a hash, is a hash with non-boolean values

 ###Plugins Behavior
 - Invalid configuration detected at process startup, logs "Invalid configuration..."